Policy

 One row per attack class.
 The detection mechanism column names the module that runs the check; the data source column names the feed or signal it pulls from.
 Honest gaps — if a column is empty for an ecosystem, it's empty in the product.

-Attack class Detection mechanism Data source
+Attack class Detection mechanism Ecosystems Data source

-Publish-velocity worm bursts Rolling 24-hour counter per publisher trips when one account starts pushing dozens of tainted versions.
-Per-publisher publish-rate telemetry from registry events
+Publish-velocity worm bursts Rolling 24-hour publish-velocity counter per publisher trips on Shai-Hulud-style worm bursts when one account pushes dozens of tainted versions. npm, PyPI, RubyGems, NuGet, Maven/Gradle Per-publisher publish-rate telemetry from registry events

 Internal & private packages